 G. FREEHAND – this option allows you to take a screenshot with random borders and various shapes.
 During the selection of the area you can see the crosshair with the enlarged current position of your cursor and the actual size of your screenshot, including also the white spaces outside, as the tool always saves our job as the rectangle (Pic.
 9, 10).

 H. REPEAT LAST CAPTURE – also a useful option, where you can save time when repeating exactly the same screenshots.
 It applies predominantly to freehand and fixed region selections (Pic.
 11).

 A. COLOR PICKER – Very useful if we want to know the color code or use the particular tint or hue somewhere else.
 You can select it by placing the crosshair in the proper place as per the screenshot below (Pic.
 12).

 We have a few options to display our color code.
 You can also copy it straight away.
 If you tick the box, then your code will be copied with the # symbol either.

-B. COLOR PALETTE – the same tools as the previous one, but instead of picking color across your screen, you can select it from the prepared palette.
+B. COLOR PALETTE – the same tool as the previous one, but instead of picking a color across your screen, you can select it from the prepared palette.
 There are a few patterns available.
 Everything works on the same basis as described partially above (Pic.
 12, 13).

 C. MAGNIFIER – useful function, unless you don’t exceed the enlargement.
 You have the scale up to 10x digital zoom, although your view might be too pixelated finally.
-It’s handy when you want to find some interesting elements on your image you working on (Pic.
+It’s handy when you want to find some interesting elements in the image you working on (Pic.
 14).